 The moving parts and springs of points are just crying out to get blocked up and wrecked when ballasting.

-The video is from the Everard Junction and as with all his videos clearly shows the how to do it with useful background information.
+The video is from the Everard Junction and as with all his videos clearly shows how to do it with useful background information.
 Watch the video now.

-Extra: If you’re looking for an easy way to deposit ballast on your track I’ve previously had great success with the Ballast Spreader.
+Extra: If you’re looking for an easy way to deposit ballast on your track I’ve previously had great success with this Ballast Spreader.
 It’s available for OO/HO and N gauges and has saved me a lot of time.

 But for points, liberally scattering ballast and spraying fluid could lock up the point and block the springs and moving parts.

 Instead, the approach he suggests, and I use, for trouble-free ballasting of points is: